 Music for Life NYC is a non-profit organization dedicated to humanitarian relief and cultural outreach through the musical arts.
 Music for Life NYC believes in the strength of philanthropic organizations joining forces and, therefore, collaborates with other established charities to effectively raise awareness and charitable contributions for their respective missions through music.

-New York Women’s Ensemble is the musical arm of Music for Life NYC and is comprised of a community of extraordinary female virtuoso soloists and orchestral members who want to utilize their musical talents for philanthropic causes.
+New York Women’s Philharmonic is the musical arm of Music for Life NYC and is comprised of a community of extraordinary female virtuoso soloists and orchestral members who want to utilize their musical talents for philanthropic causes.

 Virginia Luque Musical Director & Founder

-World-renowned guitar virtuoso Virginia Luque has turned her talents toward humanitarian relief as founder of Music for Life NYC and Director of The New York Women's Ensemble, a non- profit organization dedicated to humanitarian relief and cultural outreach through the musical arts.
+World-renowned guitar virtuoso Virginia Luque has turned her talents toward humanitarian relief as founder of Music for Life NYC and Director of The New York Women's Philharmonic, a non- profit organization dedicated to humanitarian relief and cultural outreach through the musical arts.
 A native of Algeciras (Cadiz), Spain, Ms. Luque began studying privately at the age of 11 with musical legend, guitarist Andres Segovia.
 Since then, she has performed in major concert halls around the world, thrilling audiences with her unparalleled performances of exquisite musicianship and beauty.

 Ana Maria Martinez, soprano